aymerick/aymerick.github.io/_posts/2014-07-22-jekyll-github-pages-bower-bootstrap.md

 And now, browse to <http://jekyll-example.aymerick.com>.

-You should probably see a `404 There isn't a GitHub Page here.` error, that's because it take some time for github to handle correctly your new custom domain configuration.
+You should probably see a `404 There isn't a GitHub Page here.` error, that's because it takes some time for github to setup your new custom domain configuration.
 Just wait a few minutes then try again, you will eventually see your site.

 ### The deploy task